 Since the beginning, humans have lived and learned in the environment - ultimately all of our knowledge and experience has grown from observations and reflection on phenomenon in nature.
 In recent years, many societies have become removed from nature and have lost track of its significance.
 ThinkOutside works to help reconnect people with nature in a variety of ways:

-- Recognising that nature is not just wilderness.
-Urban parks, gardens and even vegetation in the cracks of sidewalks are examples of nature that contribute to the quality an individual’s life.
+- Recognizing that nature is not just wilderness.
+Urban parks, gardens, and even vegetation in the cracks of sidewalks are examples of nature that contribute to the quality of an individual’s life.

 - Using the outdoors and natural and built environments as a context for learning and teaching.
 Providing teachers with the skills and excuses to take their kids out into the playground to learn and conduct their own investigations - across the curriculum.